A billabong or stream is a must-have for an Australian native garden.

 There are exceptions, but grey-green and blue-green foliage – gum trees, wattles, correas and ornamental grasses – usually features more prominently.
 Boulders and attractive gravel or crazy slate-paved paths enhance native gardens.

-Some of our gardens feature completely indigenous species (plants that originally grew in that specific location), while others showcase a more general native theme that includes plants from Western Australia (such as kangaroo paws), or NSW and Queensland (like some of the more showy grevilleas).
+Some of my gardens feature completely indigenous species (plants that originally grew in that specific location), while others showcase a more general native theme that includes plants from Western Australia (such as kangaroo paws), or NSW and Queensland (like some of the more showy grevilleas).

 If you’re after something more colourful, try a cottage garden.